 The negative effects don’t stop there.
-Edentulism refers to the loss of permanent teeth and when gaps in the mouth are left ignored patients can be at risk of greater and more broad health consequences.
+Edentulism refers to the loss of permanent teeth and when gaps in the mouth are left ignored patients can be at risk of greater and broader health consequences.

-That’s why it’s crucial to replace a missing tooth as soon as possible in order to protect and preserve the oral state.
+That’s why it’s crucial to replace a missing tooth as soon as possible to protect and preserve the oral state.